ScaleWeather/floccus/README.md

 Where the module name (`vapour_pressure`) indicates the computed quantity, function name (`buck1`) indicates the author of formula and the function arguments (`temperature, pressure`) are variables used to compute the quantity.

+# Double precision

+By default floccus uses single-precision (32-bit) floating-point variables.
+If increased accuracy is needed (at the cost of performance) `double_precision` feature can be enabled to use double-precision (64-bit) floating point.

 # Input checking